JakeSteam/WordNetToSQLite/README.md

 # WordNet to SQLite

-This repo provides a Python script to convert WordNet's word data into a SQLite database with the unique combinations of word & type, with structure:
+This repo provides a Python script to convert WordNet's word data (`/wordnet-data`) into a SQLite database (`words.db`) with unique combinations of word & type, with structure:

 ```
 words (word TEXT, type TEXT, definitions TEXT)